 The EMWCIA has insurance policies covering its directors and officers.
-It also has general liability insurance and property insurance covering its various assets.
+It also has general liability insurance.
 Due to the extent of insurance that the EMWCIA maintains, the risk of loss to the EMWCIA, in management's opinion, is minimal.

 NOTE E - STEWARDSHIP, COMPLIANCE, AND ACCOUNTABILITY